 I admit, I love the idea of the kid’s table.
 They get all the fun and whimsy and cool activities!
 Not to mention having a separate table allows the grown ups to have adult conversation and interaction.

-These ideas for a children’s Thanksgiving table would be so cute for a play date or after school party too.
+These ideas would be so cute for a play date or after school party too.
 The variety of colors and patterns appeals to a child’s sense of whimsy.